The Computer & Network Technology program offers students both theory and hands-on training in computer equipment servicing and networking.

 The program prepares graduates for immediate entry-level employment in any size company utilizing computer technology.
 Graduates adding industry certification such as A+, Network+, CCNA, etc. have an advantage.
 The program provides students with the foundation required to build a rewarding career in the continually expanding field of computer service and networking.

 Faster than average growth is expected in the next few years.
 Growth in networking of microcomputer systems in companies of every size offers more employment opportunities for the graduate.
 The Microsoft certification should allow graduates to work in any size business.
-Opportunities are best for those who have both training and experience on a variety of systems, such as Microsoft Windows, Novell NetWare, and UNIX.
-Graduates find positions as:
+Opportunities are best for those who have both training and experience on a variety of systems, such as Microsoft Windows, Linux, and UNIX.

 |Course #||Course Name||Credit(s)|

 |CPTR 1128||Help Desk Concepts||3|

 |CPTR 1132||Microcomputer Maintenance||3|

 |CPTR 1148||Micro Operating Systems||3|

 |CPTR 1171||Fund of Network Security||3|